georgeperez/titanpointe.org/README.md

 ## License and Usage

-The following directories are under Copyright George Perez-Marrero.
-You may not reuse anything therein without my permission:

-* `_posts`

-* `/assets/images/`

-All other directories and files are released under the MIT License.
+The fact that there's no license file is no oversight.
+All confent is under Copyright George Perez-Marrero.
+If you fork this project, please contact me to work out any legal work.